 In short, no one believes the government is reckless or negligent with respect to public health when it comes to tap and drinking water safety for their citizens.
 (Although, as you can imagine, there have been lawsuits from what happened in Flint.)

 The system of sourcing, purifying and delivering tap water is incredibly complex.

-With ever-increasing numbers of potential contaminants, tighter budgets and aging infrastructure budgets the job of guaranteeing clean and healthy drinking water to its citizens, for any municipality, has become nearly impossible.
+With ever-increasing numbers of potential contaminants, tighter budgets and aging infrastructure the job of guaranteeing clean and healthy drinking water to its citizens, for any municipality, has become nearly impossible.

 Best Water has been helping people drink clean healthy water since 1999.